IN THIS MODULE, TRUSTEES WILL EXPLORE:

 - Professional guidelines for effective communication on social media

-Having a strong social media presence also provides trustees with the opportunity to build a reputation as thought leaders within the community and as elected officials who are committed to two-way communication and open dialogue with their constituents.
+Having a positive social media presence provides trustees with the opportunity to build a reputation as leaders within the community and as elected officials who are committed to two-way communication and open dialogue with their constituents.

 Many trustees have already launched into the world of social media.
 For those trustees, this module can serve as an opportunity to review and refine their social media strategies.
-For trustees who do not have a high level of comfort with social media, this module will assist in a basic education on social media and provide the tools and strategies to confidently begin a successful social media journey.
+For trustees who do not have a high level of experience and/or comfort with social media, this module will provide the tools and strategies to confidently begin a successful social media journey.

 Social media have changed the way modern society communicates.
 Community members, taxpayers and citizens now have a direct communication channel with government.
-In some instances, Twitter, Facebook and other applications are opening up elected officials to public scrutiny like never before.
-However, social media can also be used to create unparalleled opportunities for school trustees to connect one-on-one with the key stakeholders in their communities.
+In some instances, social media applications are opening up elected officials to public scrutiny like never before.
+However, social media can also be used to create unparalleled opportunities for school board trustees to connect with the key stakeholders in their communities.

-Social media are being used for school communication.
-Many schools, parent councils and classroom teachers use Twitter and Facebook to collaborate and communicate with students and parents on everything from fundraisers to basketball games to homework.
+Social media channels are being used for school communication.
+Many schools, parent councils and classroom teachers use social media to collaborate and communicate with students and parents on everything from fundraisers to basketball games to homework.

 Social media give teachers and school administration a low-barrier, cost-effective and timely way to get school news directly to parents and students.
-Twitter, Facebook, YouTube and other applications shouldn’t serve as the only ways a school connects with its community, but they can certainly be effective tactics, depending on the intended audience.
+Social media shouldn’t serve as the only ways a school connects with its community, but they can certainly be effective tools, depending on the intended audience.

-Teachers are using social media to share homework, give links to handouts, communicate important information about tests, assignments and events and motivate students with curriculum extensions.
-A classroom Twitter feed, much like a trustee’s twitter timeline, can give parents a window into their child’s school life and help build a culture of collaboration through shared discussion.
+Many teachers are using social media to share homework, post videos, give links to handouts, and communicate important information about tests, assignments and events.
+Many apps (such as Remind and Seesaw) have been designed specifically as tools to communicate with parents.
+Classroom Twitter feeds, Facebook pages or YouTube accounts can also give parents a window into their child’s school life and help build a culture of collaboration through shared discussion.

-- A way to provide parents and constituents with board and school news using the same tools they are already using.
+- A way to provide parents, constituents and communities with board and school news using the same tools these audiences are likely already using.

 - New friends and new connections.
 You’ll find great people with similar interests.